In light of the stay at home message due to COVID-19, it’s time to stop travelling for a bit. Here’s how to prepare your RV for storage

 Depending on the storage space some people will leave the handbrake off to avoid the brake shoes and magnets rusting, especially if the van has just been washed.
 If this is the case chock the wheels to prevent the van from wandering but leaving the handbrake on is preferable.
 In fact, chock the wheels for good measure.

 Gas or diesel heaters will have a vent to the exterior of the van.
 Ensure these covers are closed and sealed properly.
 If there is a van-mounted generator then cover the exhaust with a bag or similar to prevent wasps and bugs getting in.

 The best place to start is with your current policy, and then your insurer.
 Are all your details up to date?
 As we’ve mentioned elsewhere there are some insurers that offer laid-up cover, where you can elect to lower your premium via parking your van at a nominated address.
 You can’t go travelling under such conditions though, without contacting your insurer.
 Otherwise, re-read your policy and ensure the right coverage is in place.
 As with any kind of storage, from outside your house to a registered storage facility, the more secure you make your van the better.
 Measures can include wheel clamps, hitch locks, and an alarm system and Bluetooth/WiFi cameras may help lower the insurance premium.

 NOTE: Fire Safety

-Do you have a fire plan for your van or camper?
-Living in a bush fire-prone area requires some thought as to how a van or camper is stored.
-If you want to take your van off-site with you if there is a fire, make sure the details are included in your fire plan.
-This will make getting hooked up under stressful conditions easier.
+Not that anyone wants to revisit another recent crisis!
+But do you (still) have a fire plan for your van or camper?
+Living in a bushfire-prone area requires some thought as to how a van or camper is stored and can be evacuated if there’s sufficient time.
+If you want to take your van off-site with you in the event of a fire, make sure the details are included in your fire plan.
+This will make getting hooked-up under stressful conditions easier.